udacity/nd063-c3-design-for-security-project-starter/README.md

 **_Deliverables for Exercise 4:_**
 - **E4T1.txt** - Answer to the prompts in Exercise 4, Task 1.
-- **E4T2_ssh.png** - Screenshot of terminal window showing the brute force attack and the remediation.
+- **E4T2_sshbruteforce.png** - Screenshot of terminal window showing the brute force attack and the remediation.
 - **E4T2_networksg.png** - Screenshot of the security group change.
+- **E4T2_sshattempt.png** - Screenshot of your SSH attempt.
 - **E4T2_s3iampolicy.png** - Screenshot of the updated IAM policy.
 - **E4T2_s3copy.png** - Screenshot of the failed copy attempt.
 - **E4T2_s3encryption.png** - screenshot of the S3 bucket policy